cmeza432/movie_recommender/README.md

 # **Movie Recommender**

+### Deployment
+Make sure to have Python Flask installed, if not already installed simply run pip install flask.
+Once installed, then install the MS-COCO data set here: http://cocodataset.org/#download.
+MS-COCO is only used for the image caption feature.

 This movie recommender app uses practices from the **Data Mining** Field to use different methods for information retrieval.
 The webapp will use a Text Search, Classifier and Image Captioning to return results based on user input.
 It will run using Python Flask version 1.1.1.
 This will be done in three different iteration.
 First Iteration will be the text search feature.